ORS-Consulting/ORS-openthermo/docs/Manual.md

 - $Z_c$ is the critical compressibility

 ### Critical molar volume
-The function calculates critical volume for pseudo components based on definition of compresibility.
+The critical volume for pseudo components is based on definition of compresibility.

 $$Vc = \frac{Z_c T_c * 8.314}{P_c}$$